starinacool/b2_multi/README.md

 # Description

 This class uses redis to cache access information for performance and cost saving reasons.
-With this class you canupload and download files simultaniusly.
+With this class you can upload and download files simultaniusly.
+Downloading is performed via Clouflare & Backblaze parnership to cut download costs to zero.

 # Examples: